BritishGeologicalSurvey/etlhelper/README.md

 # A transform function that takes an iterable and yields one row at a time
-# is a "generator".
-With a generator, records are processed as they are read
+# returns a "generator".
+The generator is also iterable, and records are
-# so the whole file is never held in memory.
+# processed as they are read so the whole file is never held in memory.
-def transform(rows: List[dict]) -> dict:
+def transform(rows: Iterable[dict]) -> Iterable[dict]:
     """Rename time column and convert to Python datetime.""" for row in rows:
         row['time'] = row.pop('phenomenonTime')